 - Business plan – A detailed document that is becoming less and less common

-Even though venture capital is a type of private equity investment, we’ve also published a guide on how to conduct private equity due diligence that takes into account the specific points and nuances of PE.
+Even though venture capital is a type of private equity investment, we’ve also published a guide on conducting private equity due diligence that considers the specific points and nuances of PE.